-Today, we’re introducing you to Randy Brookins, fourth-grade teacher!
+Today, we’re introducing you to Randy Brookins, literacy specialist!

-What skills do you hope your students will learn by the time they leave your classroom?
+What skills do you hope your students will learn by the time they leave TCS?
 How are you preparing them to learn these skills?

 My hope is that my students leave their time with me with more confidence academically and socially.
 It is important for them to strengthen their academic skills in all fundamental areas while also becoming better critical thinkers.
 Fun is a vital part of the whole journey.